chromaui/learnstorybook.com/content/intro-to-storybook/angular/en/test.md

 description: 'Learn the ways to test UI components'
 ---

 No Storybook tutorial would be complete without testing.
 Testing is essential to creating high-quality UIs.
 In modular systems, minuscule tweaks can result in major regressions.
-So far, we have encountered three types of tests:
+So far, we have encountered two types of tests:

 - **Manual tests** rely on developers to manually look at a component to verify it for correctness.
 They help us sanity check a component’s appearance as we build.

-- **Accessibility tests** with a11y addon verify that the component is accessible to everyone.
-They're great for allowing us to collect information about how people with certain types of disabilities use our components.

 - **Component tests** with the play function verify that the component behaves as expected when interacting with it.
 They're great for testing the behavior of a component when it's in use.

 ## “But does it look right?”

 Unfortunately, the aforementioned testing methods alone aren’t enough to prevent UI bugs.
 UIs are tricky to test because design is subjective and nuanced.
 Manual tests are, well, manual.
 Other UI tests, such as snapshot tests, trigger too many false positives, and pixel-level unit tests are poorly valued.
 A complete Storybook testing strategy also includes visual regression tests.

-## Visual testing for Storybook
+## Visual testing with Storybook

-Visual regression tests, also called visual tests, are designed to catch changes in appearance.
-They work by capturing screenshots of every story and comparing them commit-to-commit to surface changes.
+Visual tests are designed to catch visual regressions and ensure consistent UI appearance.
+They work by capturing snapshots of every test and comparing them commit-to-commit to surface changes.
 It's perfect for verifying graphical elements like layout, color, size, and contrast.

 <video autoPlay muted playsInline loop style="width:480px; margin: 0 auto;">
   <source